 So, you’ve finally decided to study abroad.
 Who are the first people you want to tell?
 Your best friends, of course!
 And while they should be over-the-moon excited for you, I am here to tell you why you should consider studying abroad alone — meaning, without them.
 (It will be great in the long run, trust me!)

 I know how scary the idea of living in a foreign country for 5 months without knowing anyone may seem.
 You fear that you will not have anyone to confide in if you’re homesick or not have anyone to travel on the weekends with.

-And while studying abroad with your friends can end up being an amazing experience ever, I am here to tell you why going solo will be the best decision you’ve ever made.
+And while going with your friends can end up being an amazing experience ever, I am here to tell you why studying abroad alone will be the best decision you’ve ever made.

 1. Grow in your independence